In order to encourage a free exchange of information and opinions during its events, Women in Mining UK adopted a simple code of conduct.

-The Chatham House Rule applies to the reporting of discussions, seminars, meetings or events hosted by Women in Mining, which means that directly attributing quotes to specific participants without their consent is not allowed.
+The Chatham House Rule applies to the reporting of discussions, seminars, meetings or events hosted by Women in Mining UK, which means that directly attributing quotes to specific participants without their consent is not allowed.

 In addition you are free to use any information and materials received during a discussion, seminar, meeting or event but we would ask that such use is not detrimental to other members or attendees.

 The objective of this Code of Conduct is to ensure that Women in Mining UK members, guests and speakers have the opportunity to speak freely within the context of the network or its meetings, knowing that it is understood that they speak as individuals and may express views that may not be those of their organisations, and that their comments may not be reported, quoted or published without their consent.
 We post the Code of Conduct at all Women in Mining UK seminars, meetings or events.
 Furthermore, it is in the spirit of the Code of Conduct that we circulate the list of attendees at Women in Mining UK events only to those attending the relevant event.
 Finally, it is to be noted that Women in Mining UK will validate, with the speaker and/or the organiser, the content and general format of any publication relating to an event or the topic thereof, prior to it or after it has taken place, whether through the Women in Mining network UK (newsletter and emails to members) or via other organisations (media partners).

 Chatham House, home of the Royal Institute of International Affairs, is a world-leading institute for the debate and analysis of international issues.
 Chatham House was founded in 1920 and granted its Royal Charter in 1926.
 It is an independent international affairs think-tank, not a government organisation, and is precluded by its Charter from expressing any institutional view or policy on any aspect of international affairs.
 The House has given its name to the Rule, first established here in 1927 and revised twice since, in 1992 and 2002.
 It reads as follows: